 To upgrade to Ubuntu 20.04 you need:

 - A fully-updated 64-bit Ubuntu 18.04 LTS or Ubuntu 19.10 install

-The steps required to start the upgrade differ slightly depending on you your Ubuntu version so do read through the relevant section carefully.
+The other steps are below.
+These differ depending on your Ubuntu version so be sure to read through the relevant section carefully.

 Finally, be aware that you can NOT upgrade to Ubuntu 20.04 from a 32-bit Ubuntu release.
 Support for 32-bit architecture was dropped in 2019.